Middle School Curriculum

 Bible

-The Story of Scripture with Academic Technology (6th grade):
+Bible 6 The Story of Scripture with Academic Technology:

-This course introduces the transcendent story of Old Testament Scripture as seen in the New Testament light of Christ.
-In considering what the Old Testament reveals about God and how we, as humans, encounter Him, students will be invited to take practical steps forward in their own faith while being equipped to take greater ownership of their thinking and spiritual growth.
+This course introduces the transcendent story of the Old Testament as seen in the New Testament light of Christ.
+In considering what the Old Testament reveals about God and how humans encounter Him, students are invited to take practical steps forward in their own faith while being equipped to take greater ownership of their thinking and spiritual growth.
+This course also focuses on developing the technological skills needed to successfully navigate middle school academics.

-This 8th grade course is an introduction to the exciting story of the first Christian believers but is tailored towards students who are still figuring out their personal beliefs.
-In thoughtfully considering Jesus and what happens when individuals and communities follow Him, students will be invited to learn from Him while being equipped and challenged to take greater ownership of their thinking, beliefs, and spiritual growth.
+This course introduces students to the exciting story of the first Christian believers.
+It is tailored towards students who are still figuring out their personal beliefs.
+In thoughtfully considering Jesus and what happens when individuals and communities follow Him, students are invited to learn from Him while being equipped and challenged to take greater ownership of their thinking, beliefs, and spiritual growth.

 English